Rosa bracteata: Usage

 Rosa bracteata was once used in Texas as a "living fence" for livestock grazing, although it was originally introduced from Asia as an ornamental plant.
-It has also has a history of being used for erosion control and has been used for cross-breeding rose cultivars.
+It has also had a history of being used for erosion control and has been used for cross-breeding rose cultivars.

 It is thought that Rosa bracteata had been used alongside other rose species including R. brunonii, R. foetida, and R. eglanteria for its medicinal properties in ancient India by infusing it with water and oils, and by making teas.
 In Ayurvedic medicine, different rose species (including R. bracteata) were commonly used to cure spiritual ailments like a blockage in the chakras as well as for remedies for fever and acid reflux.
 Roses were also worn in ceremonies, made into perfumes, and were an integral part of everyday life in India among both the elite classes and non-elite ones.

 History

 This rose species is thought to originate from the Indian subcontinent in the Himalayas, an area rich with mythology, lore and spiritualism.
-Mentions of Rosa bracteata or sometimes referred to by other names such as "sivapriya", can be found in scriptures dating back to 1st century BC.
+Mentions of Rosa bracteata, or sometimes referred to by other names such as "sivapriya", can be found in scriptures dating back to the 1st century BC.
 Gautama the Buddha who is usually depicted meditating on a pedestal of lotuses, can be seen in a few depictions meditating on a pedestal of a five petalled rose resembling Rosa bracteata.
 Over time, the rose has been mentioned in Chinese history which was facilitated by trade between these regions.